Toggle menu

 Nature Recovery Logo

-1) Deliver nature recovery through the planning process, by ensuring mandatory requirements are met and developing policy that enhances local biodiversity.
+1) Deliver Nature Recovery through the planning process by ensuring mandatory requirements are met and developing policies that enhance local biodiversity.

-2) Improve management of Council owned green space to benefit local wildlife.
+2) Improve the management of Council owned green spaces to benefit local wildlife.

-3) Engage with the community to raise awareness of the environment, improve connection with nature and promote nature recovery activities in gardens and green space outside Council management.
+4) Engage with communities to raise awareness of the local environment, improve connection with nature and promote nature recovery activities in gardens and green space outside Council management.

 If you are interested in getting involved in nature recovery projects or want to find out how you can make improvements for wildlife, why not check out the events available with Council's Ranger team?
-Information on upcoming events available here: Guided Walks & Events Spring 2024
+Information on upcoming events available here: Guided Walks & Events Summer 26